What is a cookie notice and what does it mean?

 The 2016-and-ongoing digital interference in democratic elections by the Russian government that have shell-shocked Western democracies and continue to cloud US politics today.

-And the 2019 revelations by Cybot’s special report on ad tech surveillance in European public sectors, which exposed the fact that 89% of official EU government websites still contain invisible 3rd party ad tracking nine months into the GDPR – of which Google account for three out of five.
+And the 2019 revelations by the special Cookiebot CMP report on ad tech surveillance in European public sectors, which exposed the fact that 89% of official EU government websites still contain invisible 3rd party ad tracking nine months into the GDPR – of which Google account for three out of five.

 There’s no doubt about it: the erosion of public trust in our digital infrastructures is as clear and present a danger to the function of our increasingly digital societies, as is the rampant misuse of personal information by Google, Facebook and countless ad tech companies.